-> - Keep goods secure: It’s critical to prepare your supply chain for winter to ensure you have enough warehousing space to store goods as needed.
+- Keep goods secure: Preparing your supply chain for winter is critical to ensure you have enough warehousing space to store goods as needed.
 Disruptions in the supply chain can cause goods to become backed up at certain distribution points.
 Securing enough warehouse space can help protect your goods and keep them safe while transportation routes clear up.

 - Meet customer demands: Failing to prepare for winter supply chain challenges can lead to disruptions in customer service and maintaining customer relationships.
 To meet customer demands and expectations, prepare ahead of time for some of the potential challenges during the winter season.

-Taking the time to plan for winter supply chain challenges will reduce impacts to your bottom line and improve customer satisfaction.
+Planning for winter supply chain challenges will reduce impacts on your bottom line and improve customer satisfaction.

 To prepare for supply chain challenges during the winter season, it’s critical to be aware of the most common issues impacting businesses this time of year.
 The major difference between the winter supply chain and supply chain practices the rest of the year is the cold weather that causes freight transportation and delivery delays.

-In addition to weather, there are other unique challenges that businesses face during the winter that can affect supply chain management.
+In addition to weather, businesses face other unique challenges during the winter that can affect supply chain management.
 Knowing what to expect can help your business acquire the necessary resources and assistance for a successful winter supply chain.

 Below are the top supply challenges during the winter.